chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 Tuple Expression Behavior
 -------------------------

 Tuple expressions are a form of light tuple.
-Like other light tuples, tuple expressions capture each element based on the default argument intent of the element's type.
+Like most other light tuples, tuple expressions capture each element based on the default argument intent of the element's type.

    *Example (tuple-expression-behavior.chpl)*.